 All states differ in their requirements on acquiring a notary public commission license.
 Before setting your sight in pursuing this career, you must first determine if you meet the required qualifications for appointment.
 This ultimately decides (or limits) your future in this course.
 Moreover, depending on where you live, the duties that notary publics can perform may vary.
 For example, in Florida, in Maine, and in South Carolina, a notary public can perform a marriage ceremony, while a notary public in Texas cannot.
 Only after knowing the extent of responsibilities they have in your state can you be sure whether you will be able to do what you wish to do with your commission.
 If you choose the latter, read on these five tips that can help you in acquiring your notary public commission in Texas or other states.

-To become a notary public in Texas, you need not take an exam.
-However, some states like Florida and California have it as part of the process.
+To become a notary public in Texas, you need not take an exam or meet an education requirement.
+However, some states like Florida and California have such requirements as part of the appointment process.
 In this case, it is necessary that you review and be familiar with relevant laws.
-You may also seek the services of qualified notary education vendors.
+You may also seek the services of qualified notary education vendors, such as Texas State Notary Bureau.

 - Complete required hours for training